Discover more from Jokermen

 At Budokan (SIDE A // SIDE B)

-A joyous celebration of joyous music, and the first episode that began to challenge conventional wisdom with a sense of purpose.
+A joyous celebration of the transformative power of live performance, and the first episode that began to challenge conventional wisdom with a sense of purpose.
 Jokermen Mindset was born here, as was the fan-favorite “What mustard is this album?” segment.
 The perfect litmus test for determining whether or not this is your kind of shit.

 Shot of Love *Revisited* with Matt Farley

-A vital reconsideration of a vital Bob Dylan album with World’s Greatest Songwriter Matt Farley, and the beginning of the Jokermen tradition of revisiting previously-discussed material and completely disowning all previous takes.
+A vital reconsideration of an underappreciated Bob Dylan album with World’s Greatest Songwriter Matt Farley, and the beginning of the Jokermen tradition of revisiting previously-discussed material and completely disowning our previous takes.

 Street-Legal *Revisited* with Matt Krefting & Josh Builder (SIDE A // SIDE B)